HamzaAburaneh/Food2Fork-Web-App/README.md

 Windows 10

 ## Note:
-When you make a search for the ingredients just give it like 5 seconds to find the search.
+When you make a search for the ingredients just give it Approximately 5 seconds to find the search.